 I walked across the dim and luxurious space and perched uncomfortably at the bar for a little while.
 When a little settee cleared, I moved closer to the window, where I was much more comfortable sitting and observing.
 I started with the house "Per Se" cocktail, a martini made with Ciroc vodka, 100 year Grand Marnier and Pineau de Charentes.
 It was icy cold and very nice, but a little bitter - I assume from the Pineau.
 They do have the nicest Riedel Martini glasses that sit in your fingers just so - instead of sliding around like some oversized cocktail glasses do.

 The staff could not have been more polite or welcoming.
 At one point the front desk manager came up to me and said "Vodka or gin?"
 "Vodka," I replied, and she said "That's what I'll be doing when I get off."
 She asked me about the truffled potato chips, and I said I'd be happy to offer her one - but of course she couldn't.
 It was refreshing to just be treated like a fellow human being by the staff.
-Judging by the entitled attitudes of some of the patrons I saw walking by, they might have felt the same way.
+Judging by the attitudes of some of the patrons walking around in there, they might have felt the same way.

 When I neared the end of the second drink, I started to steel myself for the bill.
 The total would likely be about $50.00 for two cocktails and some bar snacks - the price of dinner anywhere else - but I consoled myself with the fact that I'd had a little adventure, and they had been very nice to me.

 When the bill came, I was genuinely touched.
 It was $21.68 - the price of one cocktail (gratuity and tax included).
 I thanked my server and gave him a generous tip.
-(I already had a little crush on him - since he reminded me of the most recent Dr. Who.)
-On my way out, I was given a bag of three Parisian macarons, tied with a Per Se ribbon.
+(I already had a little crush on him - since he reminded me of David Tennant.)
+On my way out, I was given a bag of three Parisian macarons, tied with a ribbon.
 Best I could tell, the flavors were pumpkin, hazelnut with blackberry jam filling - and cranberry, if I'm not mistaken.
 (It was red, but not strawberry or raspberry.)
 By the time I made my way downstairs they were breaking down the tables and cleaning up after the party.

 I had planned to get a cab when I left, but when I walked outside it was a balmy evening and the streets were crowded, so I decided to walk back down Seventh Avenue.
-It was a lovely "only in New York City" kind of evening, and I didn't want it to end so soon.
+It was a lovely "only in New York City" kind of evening, and I wasn't in any hurry for it to end.